Just-Simon-Dev/dijsktra-algorithm/README.md

 - JavaScript (ES6+)

 # How open this project
-To check result of our work click this link [not provided yet] or download the project and run it on your local machine.
+To check result of our work click this [link](https://dijkstraalgorithm.systems/) or download the project and run it on your local machine.